I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_depthfill.md

 `SubResourceIndex`

 [in] The zero-based index into the resource, which is specified by the handle in the <b>hResource</b> member.
 This index indicates the subresource, or buffer, on which a rectangular area is depth-filled.

+`DstRect`

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569236">RECTL</a> structure that indicates the upper-left and lower-right points of a rectangle on the buffer to depth fill.

+`Depth`

+A pixel value that is specified in native format for the fill depth.

 ## Requirements